BlockCrusader

 - A weapon that lets you throw dirt blocks.
 Just because it wouldn't be Block's Thrower without it.

-A small joke mod made for April Fool's 2024.
-Introduces a new boulder variant; the dreaded 'Turtle Boulder'
+A joke mod made for April Fool's 2024, and updated in subsequent years.
+Introduces silly additions, including the titular boulder variant; the dreaded 'Turtle Boulder'

-A small joke mod made for April Fool's 2024.
-Introduces a new boulder variant; the dreaded 'Turtle Boulder'
+A joke mod made for April Fool's 2024, and updated in subsequent years.
+Introduces silly additions, including the titular boulder variant; the dreaded 'Turtle Boulder'

 Shadow Chase Challenge (Last updated: 5/14/24, for tML 1.4.4+ on Steam):